Elvis Andrus Player Props: White Sox vs. Tigers

 Elvis Andrus At The Plate

-- Andrus is hitting .201 with four doubles, a home run and 12 walks.
+- Andrus is batting .199 with four doubles, a home run and 12 walks.

-- Andrus has reached base via a hit in 21 games this season (of 39 played), and had multiple hits in five of those games.
+- Andrus has picked up a hit in 52.5% of his 40 games this season, with more than one hit in 12.5% of them.

 - He has gone deep in just one game this year.

-- Andrus has picked up an RBI in 17.9% of his games this year, with two or more RBI in 12.8% of his games.
+- Andrus has picked up an RBI in 17.5% of his games this season, with two or more RBI in 12.5% of his games.
 He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.